Cousin marriage: Roman Catholicism

 There are several explanations for the rise of Catholic cousin marriage prohibitions after the fall of Rome.
 One explanation is increasing Germanic influence on church policy.
 G.E.
 Howard states, "During the period preceding the Teutonic invasion, speaking broadly, the church adhered to Roman law and custom; thereafter those of the Germans ... were accepted."
 On the other hand, it has also been argued that the bans were a reaction against local Germanic customs of kindred marriage.
 At least one Frankish King, Pepin the Short, apparently viewed close kin marriages among nobles as a threat to his power.
 Whatever the reasons, written justifications for such bans had been advanced by St. Augustine by the fifth century.
 "It is very reasonable and just", he wrote, "that one man should not himself sustain many relationships, but that various relationships should be distributed among several, and thus serve to bind together the greatest number in the same social interests".
 Taking a contrary view, Protestants writing after the Reformation tended to see the prohibitions and the dispensations needed to circumvent them as part of an undesirable church scheme to accrue wealth, or "lucre".

 Since the 13th century, the Catholic Church has measured consanguinity according to what is called the civil-law method.
 Under this method, the degree of relationship between lineal relatives (i.e., a man and his grandfather) is simply equal to the number of generations between them.
 However, the degree of relationship between collateral (non-lineal) relatives equals the number of links in the family tree from one person, up to the common ancestor, and then back to the other person.
 Thus brothers are related in the second degree, and first cousins in the fourth degree.

-The 1913 Catholic Encyclopedia refers to a theory by the Anglican bishop of Bath and Wells speculating that Mary and Joseph, the mother of Jesus and her husband, were first cousins.
+The 1913 Catholic Encyclopedia refers to a theory by the Anglican bishop Lord Arthur Hervey speculating that Mary and Joseph, the mother of Jesus and her husband, were first cousins.
 Jack Goody describes this theory as a "legend".